rehanrazaa/ITL-LIME/README.md

 ```sh
 pip install -r requirements.txt
 ```

-## Quick Start
-### To generate the ITL-LIME explanation, follow the following steps:
+## To generate the ITL-LIME explanation, follow the following steps:
 - Select the target instance for explanation (modify [target_instance_selection_and_NN.py](./target_instance_selection_and_NN.py)). (modify the appropriate script).

 - Run [compute_fidelity.py](./compute_fidelity.py) to execute the full pipeline and view explanations.